Open data are data that can be used by anyone without technical or legal restrictions. The use encompasses both access and reuse.

 FAQ

 According to many definitions, open data is a component of open science.
 Other components include open access, open science evaluation and open science tools.
-Foster , opens an external URL in a new windowoffers a clear taxonomy on open science, opens an external URL in a new window and the following definition:
+Foster offers a clear taxonomy of open science, opens an external URL in a new window and the following definition:

 "Open science is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods."